AguaClara/Filter_Constriction/Reports_Tutorials/FinalReport.md

 #### Experimental Apparatus
 The Spring 2018 subteam altered Fall 2017's system, highlighted below in the Figure 6 schematic.
 The system was developed to recreate the portion of an AguaClara treatment plant in which layers of sand filter water in a StaRS filter.
 As shown in Figure 6, the system apparatus allowed water to flow from an inlet, carry an input of flocs, enter the flow cell, and exit through a waste line.

 Specifically, tap water entered the system from the inlet line, which was controlled by a peristaltic pump.
 The water then passed through a flow accumulator and needle valve, which inhibited pulsations caused by the peristaltic pump.
 An additional peristaltic pump input coagulant and dye into the water.
 The dye mimicked dirt particles found in water entering AguaClara plants.
-The mixture of water, dye, and coagulant flowed into the flocculator, the length of which had been calculated to generate flocs of the desired size through a collision of dye and coagulant particles.
+The mixture of water, dye, and coagulant flowed into the flocculator, the length of which had been calculated to generate flocs of the desired size through collision of dye and coagulant particles.
 The resulting mixture, now containing flocs, entered a branched tubing system that directed most flow away from the flow cell and into the waste line.
 This prevented overly high fluid velocities in the flow cell.
 After the remaining mixture passed through the flow cell, the flow cell's effluent traveled up the tubing to the height of a vertically adjustable metal arm, to which the apex of the effluent tubing was attached.
 Effluent then drained into a waste container.
 Videos and images of the flow cell's constriction were taken with a FlyCap camera mounted next to the flow cell.

 <p align="center"><img src="https://github.com/AguaClara/filter-constrictions/blob/master/Images/Sp18_Schematic_w_needlevalve.png?raw=true" width="90%"/>
 </p>